pytchlang/pytch-tutorials/catch-apple/tutorial.md

 of making the apple fall from the sky.
-We're going to take away the 'hat block' `@pytch.when_green_flag_clicked` on the Apple's `move_down_stage` method, and replace it with a hat block listening for the broadcast of the message `"launch-apple"`:
+We're going to take away the 'hat block' `@pytch.when_green_flag_clicked` on the Apple's `move_down_stage` method, and replace it with a hat block listening for the broadcast of the message `"drop-apple"`:

 {{< commit launch-apple-on-message-not-green-flag >}}

-Right now, the game won't work, because nothing is broadcasting the `"launch-apple"` message.
+Right now, the game won't work, because nothing is broadcasting the `"drop-apple"` message.
 We'll give that job to the score-keeper now.

-We'll make a new method in the ScoreKeeper sprite which will keep launching apples.
-A good name for this is `launch_apples`, so we start defining that method:
+We'll make a new method in the ScoreKeeper sprite which will keep dropping apples.
+A good name for this is `drop_apples`, so we start defining that method:

 {{< commit define-launch-apples-method >}}